oscarbuse/learning-ansible/README.md

 1. hostname: ans1: host with the ansible code
 1. hostname ans2: target host.
    1. this host is made "ansible ready" (with the role "make-ansible-ready")
-   1. is hardened the server (with the role "hardening")
+   1. is hardened (with the role "hardening")
-   1. install apache (with the role "geerlingguy.apache")
+   1. gets apache (with the role "geerlingguy.apache")
-   1. simple example with basic authentication to demonstrate ansible vault (with the role web-config)
+   1. acts as a simple example with basic authentication to demonstrate ansible vault (with the role web-config)

 ## usage
 * clone this repo: git clone https://github.com/oscarbuse/learning-ansible.git